biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04d-Mode-Spotlight-Research.md

-# Mode Spotlight: Research Mode
+# 🔍 Mode Spotlight: Research

+> **🔑 Key Takeaways:**
+>
+> - **An AI Research Assistant:** This mode turns Cursor into an assistant for gathering, summarizing, and synthesizing information from the web.
+> - **Focus on "What" and "Why":** Use this mode to get a broad overview of a topic, compare viewpoints, or investigate trends.
+> - **Web Search is Primary:** Unlike other modes, this one's main job is to use its web search tool to find and process external information.

+---

-The "Research Mode" **Custom Mode** turns Cursor into a focused assistant for gathering, summarizing, and synthesizing information on a given topic.
-This is incredibly useful for Product Managers investigating new features, developers exploring new technologies, or anyone needing to quickly get up to speed on a particular subject.
+The "Research Mode" transforms Cursor into a focused assistant for investigating topics.
+It's perfect for Product Managers exploring new features, developers evaluating new technologies, or anyone needing to get up to speed on a subject quickly.

-## Purpose of Research Mode
+## 🎯 Purpose of Research Mode

-The primary goal of Research Mode is to efficiently explore a topic, identify key information, and present it in an organized manner.
-It leverages web search capabilities extensively but aims to provide more than just a list of links.
+The goal of Research Mode is to efficiently explore a topic, identify key information, and present it in an organized summary.
+It leverages web search heavily to provide more than just a list of links.

-## Key Characteristics & Behaviors

-An effective Research Mode should:

--   **Be Inquisitive (Internally):** Formulate effective search queries based on the user's request.
--   **Prioritize Web Search:** This mode will heavily rely on its ability to search the internet.
--   **Synthesize Information:** Don't just regurgitate search results.
-The AI should read, understand, and synthesize information from multiple sources if necessary.
--   **Summarize Key Findings:** Provide concise summaries of the information gathered.
--   **Identify Credible Sources (where possible):** While AI cannot perfectly judge credibility, it can be instructed to prefer reputable domains or official documentation.
--   **Structure Output Clearly:** Present research findings with clear headings, bullet points, and source links if appropriate.
--   **Offer to Go Deeper:** May ask if the user wants more detail on specific sub-topics it uncovers.

-## Example System Prompt for Research Mode
+## 📋 Example System Prompt

+Here is a ready-to-use system prompt for your Research Mode.

 ```plaintext
 SYSTEM